Epic US Road Trip 2016 – The Appalachians

 Today’s Highlight || Mabry Mill of the Blue Ridge Parkway, Virginia

 The rest over & our sojourn from the road at an end, Day 29 saw us departing Galax & continuing along Virginia’s Crooked Road before rejoining the Blue Ridge Parkway for the third and final time en route to West Virginia, the final Appalachian state on this, the final day in Appalachia.
 We didn’t see all we wanted to see today, but we did see a lot of rural Appalachia.
 In places the region reminds you on one big, dusty garage sale.

 The Blue Ridge Parkway, Day 3 – The Puckett Cabin & Mabry Mill

-We rejoined the Blue Ridge Parkway for a portion of today’s northeasterly drive, the third day of the last 4 that we slowed things down.
-The Parkway will do that; again, it’s not a route to take if you’re in a hurry.
+We rejoined the Blue Ridge Parkway for a portion of today’s northeasterly drive, the third day of the last 4 that we allowed the Parkway to slow things down.
+The Parkway will do that; again, it’s not a route to take if you’re in any kind of hurry.